Attraction 16 / 38

 St. Hedwig’s Cathedral

-Modeled after the Pantheon in Rome, St. Hedwig’s Cathedral also graces the perimeter of the Bebelplatz and offers visitors a place for prayer and quiet.
-It was built in 1747 and was the first Catholic church constructed in Germany after the Protestant Reformation.
-Its shiny green dome is visible from various parts of the city.
-St. Hedwig’s is the Bishop’s Church of the Roman Catholic Archdiocese of Berlin, making it the most important Catholic church in the city.
+Modeled after the Pantheon in Rome, St. Hedwig’s Cathedral graces the south-east perimeter of the Bebelplatz.
+It was built in 1747 and was the first Catholic Church constructed in Germany after the Protestant Reformation.
+It was commissioned by Frederick II, who, despite not being religious, was an advocate of freedom of religion.

 Library Memorial